 Stir-fries are a no-brainer when it comes to finding an easy, satisfying weeknight meal.
 Just start with your favorite protein and add lots of vegetables and a flavorful sauce.
 Serve over rice and you're done!

 Sign up for the Cook's Country Dinner Tonight newsletter

 10 ingredients.
 45 minutes.
 Quick, easy, and fresh weeknight recipes.

-It happens to the best of us: We slice steak super thin for a stir-fry supper only to have the meat emerge tough and chewy rather than tender.
+It's pretty simple, but there are little things you can do to make the best stir-fry ever.
+For instance, for our Stir-Fried Beef and Bok Choy recipe, we faced the challenge of keeping the thinly sliced beef tender.
+It happens to the best of us: We slice steak superthin for a stir-fry supper only to have the meat emerge tough and chewy rather than tender.
 We eat it anyway, but we’re disappointed.